Skip to content

 Why QueryMode

 1. Agents are becoming the majority of internet traffic.
-They serve different owners across different parts of the world, but share the same training data and independently reach the same conclusions.
-When thousands of agents hit the same endpoints at the same millisecond, the result is thundering herds that look like a DDoS — except every request is legitimate.
-That’s not a DDoS attack.
+They’re trained on the same data, so they reach the same conclusions and make the same decisions.
+When thousands of agents independently arrive at the same query — not because they copied each other, but because the training data led them there — the result is correlated traffic that looks like a DDoS.
+Except every request is legitimate.
+That’s not an attack.
 That’s just Tuesday.
 Data must live at the edge to survive this.

 2. Agents need live data.
 Decisions based on outdated training data lead to bad outcomes.
 Training data can’t keep up with the speed the world produces information.
 Agents make API calls for live data — lots of them.
 That data needs to live at the edge, close to where agents run.

-Every traditional query engine has a boundary between your code and the engine:
+Every traditional query engine has a wall between your code and the engine:

 Your code → build SQL string → send to database → wait → JSON response → parse → your code

-If you need to ask a follow-up question based on the answer, you do it all again.
+If you need a follow-up question, you do it all again.
 Umami’s attribution report does this 8 times for a single dashboard page — each query rebuilds the same base data.

 // 1 collect(), then branch freely in code